N7ghtm4r3/Equinox/docs/compose/index.md

 - [EquinoxViewModel](APIs/EquinoxViewModel.md) provides:
     - **EquinoxAuthViewModel** is a prebuilt viewmodel to authenticate the user in the system
-    - **EquinoxProfileViewModel** is as prebuilt viewmodel to manage the user account settings and preferences
+  - **EquinoxProfileViewModel** is a prebuilt viewmodel to manage the user account settings and preferences
 - [EquinoxScreens](APIs/EquinoxScreens.md)
 - [EquinoxWindowKit](APIs/EquinoxWindowKit.md)